FilouPlains/STRUCTURAL_PROJECT/DOCKING/README.md

 ## 💻 Method

-We used this next protein, CDKAL1, as a ligand:
+We used our protein as a receptor and this next protein, CDKAL1, as a ligand:

 ![Q5VV42.png](Q5VV42.png)

 **Cartoon representation of CDKAL1.**

-All options have been left as default.
+Then we selected our protein is function of a `balanced` classification, which considerate `electrostatic-favored`, `hydrophobic-favored` and `VdW` interactions.
+Else, all options have been left as default.

 ## 📊 Results